We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 I’ve owned this light for several years, and it has never let me down.
 It has a tail switch for on/off, but the illumination settings are toggled by a side switch.
 The entire operation is very intuitive and easy to use, even if you’re rushed or under stress.
 It has four levels of illumination, ranging from 180 lumens on high to 0.055 lumens on firefly.
 It also has a strobe mode for emergency signaling or perhaps disorienting an aggressor.

-At just a bit over four inches long, it fits in the pocket nicely without feeling like a boat anchor.
+At just over 2 ounces, it fits in the pocket nicely without feeling like a boat anchor.
 The clip can be used to keep it in place, or you can easily just snap it off entirely.
 Pro tip: That clip will also keep the light from rolling off a work surface, should you need to set it down.

 Specs